DataONEorg/d1_python/d1_client_onedrive/doc/source/windows_setup.rst

 computer.
 These instructions detail how to create the installer and is intended as a reference for DataONE and 3rd party developers.

+The regular distribution channel for DataONE's Python products is PyPI, but the PyPI distribution does not include various files needed for building the installer.

 To create the ONEDrive installer for Windows, ONEDrive is first installed from the DataONE Subversion repository into a regular Python environment.
-The regular distribution for DataONE's Python products is PyPI, but the PyPI distribution does not include various files needed for building the installer.

 Then, a stand-alone, executable version of ONEDrive is created with py2exe.